PrefectHQ/prefect/docs/concepts/deployments.md

 There are two primary types of deployments within Prefect, differentiated by how much control Prefect has over the infrastructure in which the workflows run.

-In one setup, deploying Prefect flows is directly analogous to deploying a webserver - users author their workflows and then start a long-running process (often within a Docker container) that is responsible for managing all of the runs for the associated deployment(s).
+In one setup, deploying Prefect flows is analogous to deploying a webserver - users author their workflows and then start a long-running process (often within a Docker container) that is responsible for managing all of the runs for the associated deployment(s).

 In the other setup, users do a little extra work to setup a work pool and a base job template that defines how individual flow runs will be submitted to infrastructure.
 Workers then take these job definitions and submit them to the appropriate infrastructure with each run.

-Both setups are supported in production environments, and the choice ultimately boils down to use case and preference.
+Both setups can support production workloads.
+The choice ultimately boils down to your use case and preferences.
 Read further to decide which setup is right for your situation.

-### Long-lived infrastructure
+### Serving flows on long-lived infrastructure

 The simplest way to deploy a Prefect flow is to use [the `serve` method](/concepts/flows/#serving-a-flow) of the `Flow` object or [the `serve` utility](/concepts/flows/#serving-multiple-flows-at-once) for managing multiple flows simultaneously.